Injury is a major cause of death in children. Death is only part of the problem.

 There are numerous ways by which children get injured.
 But we need to focus on injuries that are frequent and severe and for which proven prevention strategies are available.

-motor vehicle passenger injuries, pedestrian injuries, bicycle injuries, submersion, burns, and accidental ingestion of drugs and poisons.
+The most important of such injuries in Brunei are: motor vehicle passenger injuries, pedestrian injuries, bicycle injuries, submersion, burns, and accidental ingestion of drugs and poisons.

 Motor vehicle passenger injuries